LightJason/lightjason.github.io/content/index.md

 You can

+* talk with us and other community members at our [discussion board](https://gitter.im/LightJason)
 * send us [pull requests](https://help.github.com/articles/about-pull-requests/) for contributing to our [repositories](https://github.com/LightJason/) with corrections and further input (preferably)
 * create an [issue](https://github.com/LightJason/AgentSpeak/issues) or
 * write us an [email](/contact).